i-love-cybersecurity/red_rover/README.md

 as mobile IoT device
 for wireless penetration testing.

-Back in the copy/paste days.
+Back in my copy/paste days.
-It looks horrible, but I wont
+It looks horrible
-put anymore time into it.
+cuz it was years ago, but I wont put anymore time into it.